For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 Therefore, the TCF’s structure provides for the presence of two pillars that outline its operating scheme: the Tax Strategy and the Tax Compliance Model.

 The Tax Strategy defines the objectives and the approach adopted by the Group in managing the tax variable.
 The purpose of this document is to establish the Principles of conduct in tax matters in order to i) contain tax risk due to exogenous and endogenous factors, and ii) continue to guarantee over time the correct and timely determination and settlement of taxes due by law, and the performance of related obligations.
-The Tax Strategy is approved and issued by the Board of Directors of Iren S.p.A.
+The Tax Strategy has been approved and issued by the Board of Directors of Iren S.p.A.

 The Tax Compliance Model is an element of the Internal Control and Risk Management System.
 This document contains the detailed description of the phases comprising the risk assessment, control and periodic monitoring processes carried out by Iren, and the subsequent reporting on tax issues to the Chief Executive Officer and the other relevant bodies and functions.
 It also aims to summarize the main responsibilities assigned to the various functions involved in tax-relevant processes.
 The Tax Compliance Model is prepared by the Tax and Compliance Function and is ultimately approved by the Board of Directors of Iren S.p.A.